-Employees who are eligible as described in Who Is Eligible For Coverage? have special enrollment rights under this plan if one of the statements below is true:
+Employees and dependents who are eligible as described in Who Is Eligible For Coverage? have special enrollment rights under this plan if one of the statements below is true:

-- The person is eligible for state medical assistance, and the Washington State Department of Social and Health Services (DSHS) determines that it is cost-effective to enroll the person in this plan. - The person qualifies for premium assistance under the state's medical assistance program - The person no longer qualifies for health coverage under the state's medical assistance program or CHIP.
+- The person is eligible for state medical assistance, and the Washington State Department of Social and Health Services (DSHS) determines that it is cost-effective to enroll the person in this plan. - The person qualifies for premium assistance under the state's medical assistance program or Children's Health Insurance Program (CHIP). - The person no longer qualifies for health coverage under the state's medical assistance program or CHIP.

-To be covered, the eligible employee must apply and any required subscription charges must be paid no more than 60 days from the date the applicable statement above is true.
+To be covered, the eligible employee or dependent must apply and any required subscription charges must be paid no more than 60 days from the date the applicable statement above is true.
+An eligible employee who elected not to enroll in this plan when such coverage was previously offered, must enroll in this plan in order for any otherwise eligible dependents to be enrolled in accordance with this provision.
+Coverage for the employee will start on the date the dependent's coverage starts.